 The FDT from Reference 14 that was used to generate the HGL tables and plots in set A of Attachment 8 to Appendix F is described below.
 The assumptions that were made in the HGL calculations are discussed in Section 06.03.02.
 To automate the development of the HGL tables and plots in Attachment 8 to Appendix F, the FDT calculations were implemented in a series of spreadsheets.

-s an alternative to using the pre-calculated HGL tables and plots, the analyst may choose to use the aforementioned FDT spreadsheet supplied with Reference 14 to perform custom calculations.
+The heat soak method has not been implemented in the present Fire Protection SDP for FDS2 and FDS3 scenarios.
+Consequently, as an alternative to using the pre-calculated HGL tables and plots, the analyst may choose to use the aforementioned FDT spreadsheet supplied with Reference 14 to perform custom calculations.
 This approach may also be useful to analyze cases for which the input parameters are outside the range considered in the development of the tables and plots.
 It is recommended that additional guidance be sought from either the Regional or Headquarters staff if the analyst decides or needs to perform custom FDT calculations.

-Hot as ayer emperature nalysis orrelation
+Hot Gas Layer Temperature Analysis Correlation

-The “Temperature-NV” correlation described in Chapter 2 of Reference 11 was used to develop the HGL tables and plots in Attachment 8 to Appendix F. The following spreadsheet can be used to calculate the HGL temperature for a fire with a specified HRR in a naturally vented compartment:
+The “Temperature-NV” correlation described in Chapter 2 of Reference 11 was used to develop the HGL tables and plots in Attachment 8 to Appendix F. The following FDTs spreadsheet can be used to calculate the HGL temperature for a fire with a specified HRR in a naturally vented compartment:

 02.1_Temperature_NV_Sup1.xls.